champa720/material.io/_science/cc-basics/chapter-1/lesson-1.1.md

 ---
 ## The Skeletal System

 Human bones are not solid.
 They are more like hollow tubes that have been filled with jelly.
-This jellylike substance is a combination of nerves and blood vessels called marrow.
+This jelly like substance is a combination of nerves and blood vessels called marrow.
 New blood cells are produced in the marrow.

 How many bones make up the human skeleton?
 A typical adult has 206 bones, although some people have an extra rib or extra bones in their fingers.
 The largest bones are the thigh bones, and the smallest bones are located in the ear.
-Thigh bones contribute about one fourth of a skeleton's entire weight.
+Thigh bones contribute about one-fourth of a skeleton's entire weight.

 Bones are made of living, growing tissue that has a unique set of needs.
 This is why a proper diet is important to maintain healthy bones.
 Bone-building nutrients include calcium and vitamin D.